clayne/circa/doc/txt.md

 Txt txt_free_(Txt t);
 ```

 Frees the memory used by a text.
-Passing in `NULL` is safe, and texts passed in via teh macro will be made `NULL`; this way double-free is usually not a concern.
+Passing in `NULL` is safe, and texts passed in
+via the macro will be made `NULL`; this way double-free is usually not a concern.

 ```C
 Txt t = txt_alloc(10); // Allocate a text of 10 characters.